med-khalil/TP1-Architecture-logicielle/README.md

 ## Open Close Principal -OCP
 ### Defintion
 Classes should be open for extension, but closed for modification.
-Thepurpose of this principle is being able to extend a Class’s behaviour withoutchanging the existing behaviour of that Class.
+The purpose of this principle is being able to extend a Class’s behaviour without changing the existing behaviour of that Class.
 ### Exercise

 #### How does the initial implementation violate the OCP
+Initially any modification or add to a new type of ressource require us to go through the ResourceAllocator methods and add a new check on the ResourceType which is not ideal since this make extention of the behavior hard to do
 #### How did we fix it?
+We fixed this problem by creating 2 different ressource class that both implements IRessource.
+We only needs to use Iressource and only adding a new class if we need a new type of ressource (open for extention) without changing the ressource allocator code.
 ![OCP](/out/OCP/ClassDiagramOCP/ClassDiagramOCP.png?raw=true "OCP")

 ## Liskov Substitution Principle -LSP